unChaz/sci-fi-5e/versions/0.1.0/sci_fi_srd_v0.1.0.md

 ```
 ```

-## Sleeve
+## Skin

 Thanks to modern cloning techniques, and the availability of confiscated human bodies, death no longer needs to be permanent.

-Upon death, if your stack is recovered, you can purchase a new sleeve, or be provided one in the case of wrongful death, or if you are properly insured.
+Upon death, if your EGO is recovered, you can purchase a new Skin, or be provided one in the case of wrongful death, or if you are properly insured.

 ### Quality Control
-All sleeves must be appraised by the **Board of Quality Control** to ensure buyer protection.
-Sleeves are appraised with the following traits:
+All Skins must be appraised by the **Board of Quality Control** to ensure buyer protection.
+Skins are appraised with the following traits:

 | Trait | Description |